-8.1 The Headteacher monitors the effectiveness of this policy on a regular basis.
-S/he also reports to the governing body on the effectiveness of the policy and, if necessary, makes recommendations for further improvements.

-- 8.2 The school keeps a variety of records for behaviour which are monitored regularly by the Headteacher and acted upon where appropriate. - 8.3 The Headteacher keeps a record of any pupil who is excluded for a fixed-term, or who is permanently excluded. - 8.4 It is the responsibility of the governing body to monitor the rate of suspensions and exclusions, and to ensure that the school policy is administered fairly and consistently. - 9 Review - 9.1 The governing body reviews this policy every two years.
-They governors may, however, review the policy earlier than this, if the government introduces new regulations, or if the governing body receives recommendations on how the policy might be improved.
+- 8.1 The Headteacher monitors the effectiveness of this policy on a regular basis.
+They also report to the governing body on the effectiveness of the policy and, if necessary, makes recommendations for further improvements. - 8.2 The school keeps a variety of records for behaviour which are monitored regularly by the Headteacher and acted upon where appropriate. - 8.3 The Headteacher keeps a record of any pupil who is excluded for a fixed-term, or who is permanently excluded. - 8.4 It is the responsibility of the governing body to monitor the rate of suspensions and exclusions, and to ensure that the school policy is administered fairly and consistently. - 9 Review - 9.1 The governing body reviews this policy at least every two years.